bcage29/docs/docs/teams/messaging-extension-auth-flows.md

 ### Post request received in controller

-The request has a `Bearer Token` in the header which is an Open ID token:
+The request has a `Bearer Token` in the header which is an ID token:
 ```json
 {
   "alg": "RS256",